 Walk around in Ipoh and you will notice the hipster vibe and street art pop out.
 Walk into any of the nice looking coffee bars and get a true taste of culture.
-Just outside the city you will find temples that have recently be renovated.
+Just outside the city, you will find temples that have recently be renovated.
 Sam Poh Tong is the most famous one.
-Visit during Chinese new year and you might catch a traditional ceremony that includes writing down wishes and hang them on of the trees.
-It results in a jaw dropping scenery with all the pink and red colored notes.
+Visit during Chinese new year and you might catch a traditional ceremony that includes writing down wishes and hang them in one of the trees.
+It results in a jaw-dropping scenery with all the pink and red colored notes.

 It is considered the luxury destination of Malaysia.
 It is an island that includes some of the country’s best beaches and top resorts.
 Less of a cultural destination and more a relaxing and sunbathing place.
 Have a look at the newly opened Ritz Carlton for the ultimate luxury resort experience.

 Considered a hidden gem, not well known to the general public and definitely not the tourist.
-It is not easy to get there and there aren’t that many hotels.
+Malaysia has a few amazing islands to visit.
 But if you go, you will have a very private feel and experience with, what you could consider the best beaches in the country.
-Cristal clear water and sceneries indistinguishable from place like Fiji or the Maldives.
+We especially love the Perhentian islands.
+Cristal clear water and sceneries indistinguishable from places like Fiji or the Maldives.

 A historical city with a city center listed as a UNESCO world heritage site.
 You can still clearly see influences from other countries like the Portuguese, the Dutch and the Brits.
-Main reason to visit would be to learn more about the Malaysian history and culture.
-The region is now dominated by the Chinese with estimate of around 60% of the population being Chinese.
+The main reason to visit would be to learn more about Malaysian history and culture.
+The region is now dominated by the Chinese with an estimate of around 60% of the population being Chinese.

 (images by Lonely Planet, Shutterstock)